Have you ever had the experience where your mind went completely blank in an exam or test situation?

 So what on earth happened?

-Whilst it is understandable that some of us can get a bit stressed when taking tests and exams, it certainly doesn’t have to be this way.
+Sure, it’s understandable that some of us can get a bit stressed when taking tests and exams.
+But it certainly doesn’t have to be this way.

 There are a number of things you can do to decrease your stress levels and feel more in control when taking tests/exams.